Establishing Custody (Residential Responsibility) and Visitation (Parenting Time)

 - Provides basic, step-by-step guide for making a motion for a default parenting responsibility judgment

-- The Plaintiff may make a motion when the Defendant did not answer the Summons and Complaint
+- The Plaintiff may make a motion when the Defendant didn't answer the Summons and Complaint

 - Includes formatting examples of common motion for default parenting responsibility judgment documents